"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Introduction

 To answer our research questions, we conducted two surveys.
 The first survey was an exploratory survey to understand how team productivity, ability to meet milestones, culture, and support structures have changed.
 We refer to this survey throughout the paper as the ``WFH-Survey.''
 We analyze data collected from the exploratory survey that was aimed to better understand team culture factors and changes in communication and interaction practices.
-We also achieve early insights about team productivity, specifically how some believe it has reduced and provided reasons why teams may not meet milestones.
+We also achieve early insights about team productivity, specifically how some believe it has been reduced and the reasons why teams may not meet milestones.

-We found a common narrative among developers about how \emph{ad-hoc} in-person communication has been replaced with online communication with more friction yet often times even more meaningful intent.
+We found a common narrative among developers about how \emph{ad-hoc} in-person communication has been replaced with online communication that, despite the often times more meaningful intent, has more friction.
 For example, as one of our respondents put it, formerly shallow questions from team members like ``How was your weekend?'' are now a deep inquiry of well-being and genuine concern.
 Many developers also discussed how their teams had trouble finding satisfying replacements for the low-effort in-person social activities like lunch or coffee breaks that were used to help maintain camaraderie and social connection on their team.

-Consequently, we designed an additional quantitative survey, which we refer to throughout the paper as ``Team-Survey'' to focus on team-specific factors and their prevalence.
+Consequently, we designed an additional quantitative survey, which we refer to throughout the paper as the ``Team-Survey'' to focus on team-specific factors and their prevalence.
 From our Team-Survey, we found that 66\% of respondents reported a decrease in social connection with their team members, and 78\% and 65\% cited a decrease in impromptu and scheduled social activities, respectively.
 Across the board, we saw a dramatic decrease in feelings of social connection and team cohesion.
 We also found that 57\% of respondents felt a decrease in their ability to brainstorm with their colleagues.
 Likewise, the quality and ease of communication were commonly cited challenges.
 To understand the refined impact of these factors, we built a model of team productivity where we found that factors including the ability to brainstorm with team members, the frequency of scheduled social activities, and experiencing difficulties communicating with colleagues all have a significant relationship with change in team productivity.